Legal Brief Persuasive Writing Techniques

 -

-Conclusion: The conclusion ties the arguments together and reiterates the desired outcome.
-It should leave a lasting impression on the reader.
+Conclusion: Summarize your argument and reiterate the desired outcome.
+This section should leave a lasting impression on the reader.

 -